 • Looking at the interface in a perovskite solar cell with a microscope

-• Effect of strain on ion migration in perovskite solar cells
+• Study of interfaces in lead-tin perovskite solar cells

 • Hyperuniform Light Trapping Via Large-Area Self-Assembly